memfault/interrupt/_posts/2020-12-08-seamless-firmware-with-platformio.md

 ## What is PlatformIO?

-PlatformIO is a set of open source tools targetted at professional embedded developers.
+<a href="https://platformio.org/" target="_blank">PlatformIO</a> is a set of open source tools targetted at professional embedded
+developers.
 Foremost of those tools is the PlatformIO Plugin for VSCode which is used by hundreds of thousands of embedded developers to create, compile, debug, and test embedded projects.